joaquimadraz/grape-resource-definition/README.md

     end

 If your Posts API have only this route, to get all posts, it's ok.
-But if you manage to have all actions to CRUD your posts, and some more to handle your specific business logic, this will become a mess... for sure.
+But if you have all actions to CRUD your posts, and some more to handle your specific business logic, this will become a mess... for sure.

+This was a problem for me.
+I like my code to be as readable as possible and, with all these documentation and params definition that we need to create ou API, this is not possible.

 ## Installation